sreimer15/LifeScoreboard/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.

+  FitBit for your mental Health.

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
+  Track how your day has been, and compare to others.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.

+  Have an interactive visualization of how your day has been in the past.
+  Everyday, rate your day from a scale of 1-10 and save the data, seeing how it has changed.
+  Compare how happy you usually are on mondays.
+  Mark Important Events and see how your days have been since that event.

 ## Problem ##
   > Describe the problem your product solves.
+  Our impressions of our past selves are very murky.
+How happy were we?
+It is hard to disagree with what we felt on a particular day in the past.
+Especially if we see dramatic changes after an event.
+  Furthermore, let's say I have particular traits, that affect my happiness in some particular way.
+How happy are other people who share those traits?
+Anonymized data to compare to others would give me a better understanding of myself.

 ## Solution ##
   > Describe how your product elegantly solves the problem.

+  Using data visualization to make this sort of diary cool is awesome.

 ## Quote from You ##
   > A quote from a spokesperson in your company.

+  Track your happiness, compare it to others!
+Understand how important life decisions have affected your life.

 ## How to Get Started ##
   > Describe how easy it is to get started.

+  Everyday, input your happiness for a day, and over time the data does the work for you.
+THe visualizaton helps you see trends.

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.

+  I was in an abusive relationship with my work and would justify my past by saying that it was ok.
+I was learning a lot.
+After 3 months I looked back on my happiness graph and saw how constantly my happiness fell and fell.
+  I couldn't deny it any longer that this job was making me deeply unhappy so I started to make the move to transition out of htere.

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.

+  Take it seriously, the more honest you are with your feelings the more likely it is that the data will be helpful for you.